 The engine that powers sustainable organisations

-After the U.S. Securities and Exchange Commission (SEC) proposed mandatory climate disclosures in March 2022,it has now pushed forward with another set of proposed disclosures, this time focusing on ESG investment products.
+After the U.S. Securities and Exchange Commission (SEC) proposed mandatory climate disclosures in March 2022, there is now another set of proposed disclosures.
+These disclosures are focusing on ESG investment products.
 According to the proposal, funds marketed as ESG will be required to demonstrate the related information that qualify them as an ESG product.

-The proposal outlines three types of funds for which different degrees of disclosure requirements apply:
+The proposal outlines three types of ESG funds for which different degrees of disclosure requirements apply.

-• ESG-integrated fund: ESG is one factor among others that affect decision-making.
-ESG-integrated funds must explain what factors are considered and the strategy used, such as the type of assets that are included or excluded, thematic design, and any specific objectives or targeted impacts.
+ESG is one factor among others that affect decision-making.
+ESG-integrated funds must explain what factors are considered.
+And also the strategy used, such as the type of assets that are included, thematic design.
+But also any specific objectives or targeted impacts.

-• ESG-focused fund: ESG factors are a major consideration.
-This can include exclusionary or inclusionary screenings, ESG index tracking, oriented towards achieving one or more ESG impacts, proxy voting or engagement on ESG factors, and other actions.
+ESG factors are a major consideration.
 ESG-focused funds need to disclose the criteria and data used in evaluations, as well as detailed strategies on meeting targets.
+This can include:

-• Impact fund: The objective is to achieve one or more ESG impacts.
-Impact funds have to disclose metrics and KPIs for the fund’s objective as well as the time horizon for achieving the KPIs.
+The objective is to achieve one or more ESG impacts.
+Impact funds have to disclose metrics and KPIs for the fund’s objective, as well as the time horizon for achieving the KPIs.
 It is also important for impact funds to disclose the connection between the ESG impact desired and financial returns.